-Brancaia was founded in 1981 in Castellina in Chianti by Swiss expats Bruno and Brigitte Widmer.
-In 1998, they passed the winery on to their daughter, Barbara Widmer, who has also been the winemaker since 1998.
-She has has brought the estate consistent acclaim through powerful blends and principled winemaking
+Brancaia was founded in 1981 in Castellina in Chianti by Barbara Widmer’s parents, the Swiss couple Bruno and Brigitte, who in 1998 entrusted their daughter with its operation.
+She has brought the estate consistent acclaim through powerful blends and principled winemaking.

 Barbara sees organic viticulture as a moral imperative, but this is as much in service of better wines as a better planet.
 And it’s not just an improvement in grape quality; she believes that the fruit is more authentic, more of their place, and more connected to the land.
 In that way - and somewhat paradoxically – they have become more of an extension of the winemaker, too.

 Winemaker: Barbara Widmer

 Vineyards: Castellina 28 ha, Radda 12 ha, Maremma 40 ha

 Brancaia benefits from having three distinct estates in the region of Tuscany, in many ways representing polar extremes of what Tuscan landscape can be.